james-proxy/james/README.md

 ### This project is in maintenance mode

-The original James team aren't able to spend the same amount of time on James anymore.
+Maintainers or forks welcome: the original James team aren't able to spend the same amount of time on James anymore.

-Of course, bug reports and Pull Requests are very much appreciated, and we'll investigate them when we're able!

 # James